alpserin/cryptobat/README.md

 # Cryptobat

-This is a simple website that you can track real-time cryptocurrency prices.
+This is a simple website where you can track real-time cryptocurrency prices.